Find a teaching school, system leader or teaching and leadership adviser in your area to get tailored support for you and your school.

 There are now many opportunities for school leaders and governors to work with and receive support from their peers.
 This guide summarises the options available to you and how to access them.

-How to find a system leader
+How to find a system leader or teaching school

 The role of teaching schools is to work with others to provide high-quality training and development and support in their local area.

 Teaching schools lead in 6 areas:

 - Recruiting and managing specialist leaders of education

 - Research and development